-In this Sustainability Report, MainFirst has transparently documented for the third time the progress it has already made in the implementation of its sustainability strategy.
+In this Sustainability Report, MainFirst once again has transparently documented the progress it has already made in the implementation of its sustainability strategy.

 With the asset management industry evolving at an extremely rapid pace, investors are right to expect the industry to take responsibility and make its contribution in a socio-environmental context.
 Accordingly, the purpose of this Sustainability Report is not only to provide documentation but also to be used for self-reflection and to help define future sub-goals on the road to more sustainable asset management.
-In 2022 MainFirst continued to make significant progress in this regard and significantly increased its transparency in the area of sustainability.